Take the risk out of protecting your business

 Ready to get started?

 As the business owner, you’re legally responsible for maintaining a safe work environment and complying with the Health and Safety at Work Act 1974.
 This is regulated by the Health and Safety Executive or your local authority.
-Staff, customers, clients and anyone who visits your premises, or could be at risk from your work activities, should be considered when carrying out risk assessments.
+Staff, customers, clients and anyone who visits your premises who could be at risk from your work activities should be considered when carrying out risk assessments.

 By law, you’re required to have a health and safety policy, and it should be in writing if you have five or more employees.
 You have a legal obligation to ensure your policy is up to date, appropriate for your business sector, and meets all legal regulations to help keep your staff safe and prevent accidents from happening.
 If your policy is out of date, it won’t comply with legal requirements.

 It is recommended that you carry out a policy review each year to make sure it is effective and complies with current business laws.
 It also needs to be reviewed if there’s been an incident or you’ve made changes to your business or the work your staff do.

 Our members can access a free health and safety policy template on the FSB Legal Hub.

 If you’re hiring new staff or want to give your team a refresher, you and your employees can access on-demand online training across a range of topics.
 Call the legal advice line and they can help you with staff access.